TmoreiraBR/UnityMLAgents3rdProject/README.md

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

-For this particular implementation MADDPG was used to solve the environment.
+For this particular implementation, MADDPG was used to solve the environment.

 ### (Optional) Challenge: Crawler Environment